openedx/edx-platform/docs/en_us/course_authors/source/advanced_problems.rst

 .. warning:: Math expression input problems cannot currently include negative numbers raised to fractional powers, such as (-1)^(1/2).
 Math expression input problems can include complex numbers raised to fractional powers, or positive non-complex numbers raised to fractional powers.

 When you create a math expression input problem in Studio, you'll use `MathJax <http://www.mathjax.org>`_ to change your plain text into "beautiful math."
 For more information about how to use MathJax in Studio, see :ref:`MathJax in Studio`.

+**Notes for Students**

+When you answer a math expression input problem, follow these guidelines.

+* Use standard arithmetic operation symbols.
+* Indicate multiplication explicitly by using an asterisk (*).
+* Use a caret (^) to raise to a power.
+* Use an underscore (_) to indicate a subscript.
+* Use parentheses to specify the order of operations.

 The LMS automatically converts the following Greek letter names into the corresponding Greek characters when a student types them in the answer field: